-Methodology: Emissions intensity is calculated by dividing the sum of scope 1 and location-based scope 2 CO2e emissions by total revenues in £m.
-Metrics: Water use (A) Definition: Water use (in m3) Boundaries: All Informa offices Methodology: An average water consumption per colleague is calculated based on primary data from a sample of offices.
-The average consumption is extrapolated to all other offices based on headcount.
+Note: Emissions from transport and distributions associated with events are included in the 'Downstream Transportation' emissions category (see below).
+Metric: Operational waste (A) Definition: Waste generated at Informa offices Boundaries: All Informa offices Methodology: An average amount of waste generated per colleague is calculated based on primary data from a sample of offices.
+The average amount of waste is extrapolated to all other offices based on headcount.
+Extrapolated waste is assumed to go to landfill.
 Headcount for each office is calculated as an average of the January and December headcounts.
 For offices vacated during the year, we use the average between the January headcount and the last full month of occupancy.
 For offices where we moved in during the year, we use the average between the first month of full occupancy and the December headcount.
-Note: water use at our events is calculated separately (see below).
-Metric: Water use per colleague Definition: Office water use per colleague (m3/colleague) Boundaries: All Informa offices Methodology: Water intensity is calculated by dividing the total water use in Informa offices by the average headcount.
-Metric: Water use per revenues (m3/£m) Definition: Office water use per million of revenues (m3/£m) Boundaries: All Informa offices Methodology: Water intensity is calculated by dividing the total water use in Informa offices by total revenues (£m).
-Metrics: Scope 3 emissions from water use Definition: Scope 3 CO2e emissions from water use Boundaries: All Informa offices
+Note: waste generated at our events is calculated separately (see 'Scope 3 emissions from end of life treatment - events' below).
+Metric: Total waste (tonnes) Definition: Office waste and books & journals sent for pulping (tonnes) Boundaries: Informa Group Methodology: Total waste is calculated by adding office waste (see methodology above) and the waste from the disposal of books and journals (see methodology below).
+Metric: Total waste diverted from landfill (tonnes) Definition: Office waste and books & journals sent for pulping that is diverted from landfill (tonnes) Boundaries: Informa Group Methodology: We calculate the total office waste by country, then determine for each country an average percentage of waste that is diverted from landfill (i.e. recycled, composted, or sent to an energy from waste facility).
+This average is based on actual data collected in Accuvio or on government studies in the largest countries where we operate.
+The waste from the disposal of books and journals is sent for pulping and is therefore diverted from landfill.
+Metric: Total waste per million of revenues (tonnes/£m) Definition: Total waste per million of revenues (tonnes/£m) Boundaries: Informa Group